nacengineer/trivial_sso/README.md

 @userdata = TrivialSso::Login.decode_cookie(cookies[:sso_login])
 ```

+This will return the originally encoded data as a __Hash__ with string keys.

-This will throw an exception if the cookie has been tampered with, or if the expiration date has passed.
+NOTE: This will throw an exception if the cookie has been tampered with, or if the expiration date has passed.

 ## Sample code for application_controller